xhunn/Christians_Project/README.md

-# Christians_Project
+# Some Random Projects :)
-## Java was a learning experience, and doing this project for my best buddy was fun!
+Java was a learning experience, and doing this project for my best buddy was fun!